 - Once it has boiled for 15 minutes, reduce the heat to medium low and braise for 1 hour and 20 minutes.
 A lot of fat will render out of the pork belly, skim off the fat before serving.

-- Rice – The easiest way to serve this is with a side of rice.
-The rice absorbs the sauce and it’s an easy, comforting meal!
+- Rice - The easiest way to serve this is with a side of egg fried rice or steamed white rice.
+The rice absorbs the sauce and it's an easy, comforting meal!

 - Noodles - I also like to make this with noodles.
 You can use any type of noodles for this recipe.
 Boil it the way according to the instructions and top it with the pork belly and sauce!

-- Potatoes – You can serve this with roasted potatoes or mashed potatoes but my personal favourite is dipping fries into it.
+- Potatoes - You can serve this with roasted potatoes or mashed potatoes but my personal favorite is dipping fries into it.

 - 2 lbs pork belly